Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Methods

-Given the estimate of $\delta_r^{(1)}$, it can be used in the Zeldovich approximation once again to compute $\phi^{(2)}(\vb*{k})$ which in turn is used to compute $\delta_r^{(2)}$.
-The process can be iteratively applied to obtain a good approximation to the real $\delta_r$.
-Once this is obtained, the Zeldovich approximation gives the displacement field necessary to perform the reconstruction.
+where $\mathcal{F}^{-1}$ denotes the inverse Fourier transform. \item Partially remove RSD by updating the particle positions through

+\end{enumerate} The initial condition of the iteration in given by $\vb*{x}^{(0)}\equiv\vb*{x}_s$, the redshift-space positions.
+After $n$ iterations, the density field will closely approximate the real-space density field, such that the displacement field computed from it using \refeq{eq:displacement-zeldovich} is a good approximation to the real displacement field. \citet{Burden2015} show that $n=3$ provides a good approximation.

-In this work we use the \textsc{Revolver}\footnote{\url{https://github.com/seshnadathur/Revolver}} \citep{Nadathur2019REVOLVER:Reconstruction} implementation of this algorithm with 3 iterations.
-For simulation boxes, we use $b=2.2$ for the bias of the LRG sample and $f=0.743$, corresponding to the growth rate at redshift $z=0.466$ (the redshift of the boxes).
-For lightcones we use the same bias value but $f(z=0.5)=0.757$.
-The overdensity field is put in a grid of size $512^3$ using the Cloud-In-Cell (CIC) method.
-A smoothing scale of $15\hmpc$ is used to avoid non-linearities in the overdensity field.
+In this work we use the \textsc{Revolver}\footnote{\url{https://github.com/seshnadathur/Revolver}} \citep{Nadathur2019REVOLVER:Reconstruction} implementation of this algorithm with $n=3$ iterations.
+The linear bias of mock samples is $b=2.2$.
+The effective redshifts of the simulation boxes and light cones are 0.466 and 0.5 respectively, which correspond to growth rate values of $f=0.743$ and $f=0.757$.
+The overdensity field is put in a grid of size $512^3$ using the Cloud-In-Cell (CIC) mass assignment scheme.
+A smoothing scale of $15\hmpc$ is used.